Let’s start by blowing our own trumpet: Randstad RiseSmart has recently been recognised as a Gold MHFA skilled workplace.

 Our goal is to create a workplace environment where all team members safely discuss their mental health issues and where MHFA can be provided when professional help is not always immediately available or sought.
 At the same time, our agenda includes spreading the word by correcting people’s misconceptions about mental health problems and advocating for MHFA publicly in Australia and globally.

-Living out our commitment to inclusion and diversity and future-proofing our workforce with skills that AI are unlikely to replace are part of our human forward promise.
+Living out our commitment to inclusion and diversity and future-proofing our workforce with skills that AI are unlikely to replace is part of our human forward promise.

 mental health at risesmart